pihchikk/SR3-XCT/Readme.md

     --phase: Specify the mode (val for inference).
     -c: Path to the YAML configuration file.
-    --num_iterations: (Optional)  Number of refinement steps for better structural reconstruction (default is 1).
+    --num_iterations: (Optional)  Number of refinement steps for better structure (default is 1).